tthorntone/AdNauseam-Wiki/My answer to web store reviews where appropriate.md

 I have no idea what the topic is (the translation by Google Translate is of no help), but the first sentence, _"Программа врет !"_, translates into _"The program is lying!"_ (as per Google Translate).

-My answer: No I am not.
+My answer: No, I am not lying.
+If I could understand the issue, I am sure I could provide a better answer to counter the unsubstantiated accusation.

 ***